MaciejSzreder/shortf/readme.md

 todo
 ----
+⏱️ expression templates
 ⬜ currling
+⬜ partial apply
+⬜ partial apply by name
 ⬜ memoization
 ⬜ upvalues
+⬜ multiline functions
+⬜ local variable creating
 ⬜ errors maping
-⬜ multiline functions
-⬜ does `f'-'` should reprezent both binary and unary operator `-`?
+⬜ does `f'-'` should represent both binary and unary operator `-`?
-⏱️ `it`-closures
+⬜ does expression templates should serve `__newindex`?
+⬜ what should return casting to string?